-Kindness & Its Rewards
+Kindness and Its Rewards – True Incident

 From a young age, my parents have taught me the importance of giving generously to the less fortunate.